 - 1/2 teaspoon salt

 - In a food processor or blender, add cilantro (whole and with stems), lime juice, garlic, olive oil, cumin, salt, cayenne and black pepper.
 Process until marinade forms, pausing and scraping the walls.

-- Add chicken in a medium bowl and poke with a fork randomly.
+- Add chicken in a medium bowl and poke randomly with a fork.
 This will allow marinade to penetrate the meat.
 Pour marinade on top and toss with a fork to coat well.
 Cover and refrigerate for 30 mins – 48 hours.
 The longer you marinate, deeper the flavor, but even after 30 mins cilantro chicken tastes awesome.

 - To pan fry (pictured): Preheat large ceramic non-stick skillet on medium heat and swirl a bit of avocado oil to coat.
 Add as many chicken breasts as fit, cover and cook for 5-6 minutes.
 Flip and cook for another 5-6 minutes or until the thickest part juices run clear when poked with a knife or fork.
 Discard marinade.

 - To grill: Preheat grill on medium-high (450-500 degrees F) and rub with oiled paper towel.
 Place chicken on the grill, close the lid and grill for 8-10 minutes turning once.
 Do not overcook.
 Discard marinade.